Explore IS-IS Data Structures

 • Neighbor name or system ID.
 Most modern IS-IS implementations display neighbor names4.

-• The state of adjacency (it should be Up)
+• The state of adjacency (it should be Up, but could also be Down or Init)

 • The type of adjacency: intra-area adjacency (level-1), inter-area adjacency (level-2) or multi-level adjacency (level-1-2)5.